bh654-dev/Interactive-Lab-Hub/Lab 1/README.md

 video feed of whichever scene you want to capture.)

 **Include your first attempts at recording the wizarded set-up here.**
+We used a wizard setup where one person secretly controlled the light while the other person interacted with it in the scene.
+We tested different colors and brightness levels to recreate the Philips Hue experience and see how the lighting changes affected the mood of the space.

 ## Part E. (optional) Costume the Device